 Shipments of recordings (e.g., records and cassette tapes in paper sleeves, paperboard, or chipboard shells) weighing up to 10 pounds must be packed in 70-pound basis weight envelopes for weights up to 3 pounds, or outer corrugated, fiberboard containers for weights up to 10 pounds.
 When shipments weigh from 20 to 40 pounds, multiple shell containers must be packaged in 175-pound test fiberboard containers or equivalent and closed and reinforced by adhesives, kraft paper tape, equivalent plastic tape, or staples.
-When shipments weigh from 40 to 65 pounds, multiple shell containers or equivalent and closed and reinforced and reinforced as described for 20- to 40-pound containers, except that containers must be reinforced about every 8 inches around the package.
+When shipments weigh from 40 to 65 pounds, multiple shell containers up to 65 pounds must be packaged in 200-pound test fiberboard containers or equivalent and closed and reinforced as described for 20- to 40-pound containers, except that containers must be reinforced about every 8 inches around the package.
 Shipments weighing more than 65 pounds must be packaged in 275-pound test fiberboard containers or equivalent.